Tuition and Funding

 1. stipends paid directly to the student;

-2. tuition paid directly to The University of Texas at Austin on behalf of the student awarded; and
+2. Resident tuition awards paid directly to The University of Texas at Austin on behalf of the student awarded

-Students should not rely upon stipend fellowships to pay their tuition.
+Students should not rely upon stipend fellowships to pay their entire tuition.
 Stipends are paid after the 12th class day of each semester after the eligibility check has been completed.
-The eligibility check consists of verifying the student's GPA minimum is 3.0 or above and the student is enrolled full-time (defined as a minimum of nine hours in long semesters or a minimum of three hours in the summer) in courses that credit toward their LBJ School degree.
+The eligibility check consists of verifying the student's GPA minimum is 3.0 or above (after their first semester) and the student is properly enrolled in courses that credit toward their LBJ School degree.

 Once a student has accepted a fellowship, it will be paid according to the fellowship agreement and general regulations.
 No action is required by the student to activate the fellowship payments.